 While you won’t be able to entirely prevent your back pain from cold weather, there are some steps you can take!
 The first and the best thing you can do is to make every effort to keep yourself warm when outdoors.
 Wear extra layers if needed.
 And make sure to wear thick warm socks and gloves.
 Pay extra attention to keep your back, neck, and head warm as well.
 Consider purchasing a pair of winter boots with good tread and traction.
 This will help to keep you upright when the ground gets slippery!

 Don’t Forget to Exercise

 We know the days are shorter.
 And there are times you come home from work and exercising is the last thing on your mind.
 While it may be difficult to partake in the activities you enjoyed during summer, there are still a number of benefits you can get from low-impact, inflammation-fighting exercises!
-And the best part is, you don’t have to do these outside!
+And the best part is, you don’t have to do this outside!

 Swimming remains one of the best forms of low-impact exercises for your back.
 Water provides buoyancy and a zero-gravity feel.
 This helps support your spine and take stress off your joints, all while providing a weight-free environment.
 This will help to strengthen many of the back muscles that support the spine.